FelixPr/Zombicide_shinyapp/readme.md

 ## Let's do the math
 Do you know [Jacob Bernoulli?](https://en.wikipedia.org/wiki/Jacob_Bernoulli "Check on Wikipedia") He work on our problem in the XVIIe century.
 No kidding!

 Every die-roll is what mathematicians call a [Bernoulli trial](https://en.wikipedia.org/wiki/Bernoulli_trial "Check on Wikipedia"), i.e. a random experiment with two possible outcomes: success or failure.
 In zombicide, a success means you kill a zombie and it occurs when you get more than the precision of your weapon, or equal.
-If *precision* is the precision, then the probability of success is given by the number of winning faces *(7-precision)* divided by 6, the total number of faces:
+The probability of success is given by the number of winning faces *(7-precision)* divided by 6, the total number of faces:

    **probability(success) = (7 - precision) / 6**